argel6767/new-portfolio/README.md

 ### Styling

-This project uses Tailwind CSS for styling.
+This project uses Tailwind CSS 4 for styling.
 Customize the look and feel by editing:

-- `src/app/globals.css` - Global styles
+- `src/app/globals.css` - Global styles and Tailwind directives
 - Tailwind classes within component files
-- DaisyUI theme in the tailwind.config.js file (not included in the repo structure but can be added)
+- Plugin configurations via the `@plugin` directives in globals.css

 ## 📝 License